 - Remains committed to maintaining such policies in the future

-The criteria used to assess a country’s qualification for an FCL arrangement are:
+In addition to the very positive assessment of the country’s policies in the most recent Article IV consultations, the criteria used to assess a country’s qualification for an FCL arrangement are:

 - A sustainable external position